talonlikeaclaw/canadian-immigration-visualization/planning/Backup.md

 **AWS**

 - Background and foreground colors do not have a sufficient contrast ratio.
+    - Low-contrast text is difficult or impossible for many users to read.
+    - Failing Elements
+        - form > fieldset > section.input-row > button
+        - Fix any of the following:
+            - Element has insufficient color contrast of 3.67 (foreground color: #ffffff, background color: #3b82f6, font size: 13.2pt (17.6px), font weight: normal).
+Expected contrast ratio of 4.5:1
+        - div.chart-grid > article.chart-container > div.city-info > h4
+        - Fix any of the following:
+            - Element has insufficient color contrast of 4.18 (foreground color: #1e6ffb, background color: #f8f8f8, font size: 12.6pt (16.8px), font weight: bold).
+Expected contrast ratio of 4.5:1
+    - relatedNode
+        - section.chart-section > div.chart-grid > article.chart-container > div.city-info
+        - div#root > section.scroll-content > footer.footer > a
+        - Fix any of the following:
+            - Element has insufficient color contrast of 3.85 (foreground color: #646cff, background color: #f8f8f8, font size: 10.8pt (14.4px), font weight: normal).
+Expected contrast ratio of 4.5:1
+    - relatedNode
+        - body > div#root > section.scroll-content > footer.footer
+        - div#root > section.scroll-content > footer.footer > a
+        - Fix any of the following:
+            - Element has insufficient color contrast of 3.85 (foreground color: #646cff, background color: #f8f8f8, font size: 10.8pt (14.4px), font weight: normal).
+Expected contrast ratio of 4.5:1
+    - relatedNode
+        - body > div#root > section.scroll-content > footer.footer
+        - div#root > section.scroll-content > footer.footer > a
+        - Fix any of the following:
+            - Element has insufficient color contrast of 3.85 (foreground color: #646cff, background color: #f8f8f8, font size: 10.8pt (14.4px), font weight: normal).
+Expected contrast ratio of 4.5:1
+    - relatedNode
+    - body > div#root > section.scroll-content > footer.footer
+    - div#root > section.scroll-content > footer.footer > em.footer-disclaimer
+    - Fix any of the following:
+        - Element has insufficient color contrast of 2.68 (foreground color: #999999, background color: #f8f8f8, font size: 10.2pt (13.6px), font weight: normal).
+Expected contrast ratio of 4.5:1
+    - relatedNode
+    - body > div#root > section.scroll-content > footer.footer
 - Image elements do not have [alt] attributes
+    - Informative elements should aim for short, descriptive alternate text.
+Decorative elements can be ignored with an empty alt attribute.
+    - Failing Elements
+        - section.scroll-content > section.map-wrapper > section.country-map > imgFix any of the following:
+        - Element does not have an alt attribute
+        - aria-label attribute does not exist or is empty
+        - aria-labelledby attribute does not exist, references elements that do not exist or references elements that are empty
+        - Element has no title attribute
+        - Element's default semantics were not overridden with role="none" or role="presentation"

 **Additional Items to Check Manually**